 War diaries are often your best chance of finding a soldier’s army number.
 Unfortunately, you will need to know a bit about the soldier’s service to know which war diaries to check.
 If you’re trying to find a soldier who served in the Royal Artillery or Royal Army Service Corps and that’s all you know, then there’s very little chance of success.
 However, if the soldier you’re researching served in an infantry regiment and you know they served in Ceylon (Sri Lanka), Egypt or Sicily etc., then you can often identify the war diaries you need to check relatively quickly.

 For example, the soldier you’re researching served in the Northamptonshire Regiment and you know they served on Madagascar.
-Only the 2nd Battalion Northamptonshire Regiment served on the island so you’d want to look at the battalion’s war diaries.
+Only the 2nd Battalion Northamptonshire Regiment served on the island so you’d want to look at the Battalion’s war diaries.
 Compared to the First World War, there’s not a lot of infantry in the Second World War, so even if you only know the regiment and they were at Normandy, it’s not an impossible task.
 However, soldiers were often transferred between regiments so you have to be careful.

 There are a variety of documents in the war diary which will record army numbers.
 If a soldier was in an accident or injured themselves badly, especially while training with weapons, they often appear in the daily entry.
 However, it is a war diary’s appendices which offer the best chance.
 Regimental orders are great documents in this respect, though only found in a small number of war diaries and usually only for units serving in Britain.
-The regimental orders below are from the war diary of the 3rd County of London Yeomanry (Sharpshooters) which has a complete set for the first year of the war.
+The regimental orders below is from the war diary of the 3rd County of London Yeomanry (Sharpshooters) which has a complete set for the first year of the war.
 Nearly every man of the regiment appears at least once, as they record appointments, training courses and men going on leave.

 Another important source for army numbers is nominal rolls.
 Unfortunately, these are few and far between.
 You’ll often find them when a unit is about to embark for overseas service with the nominal roll below appearing in the war diary of the 2nd Battalion Welsh Guards and recording those heading for Boulogne to take part in the defence of the port.
 Nominal rolls are often divided up by company/squadron which can make them invaluable for tracking a soldier’s movements, as units were often split up.

 You’ll also find army numbers appearing on a variety of other documents in the appendices.
 One of the most important is Army Form A.3009 Field Return of Other Ranks.
 This form usually appears once a unit was abroad and it is “Part C Description of other ranks whose return to the unit is particularly requested” which will contain army numbers if it has been filled in correctly.
 Unfortunately, a lot of them have been left blank.
 In ideal circumstances, Part C should record a soldier’s army number, rank, name, regiment and a remarks column “e.g. present whereabouts if known”.
-This section is useful if you’re after a soldier who was ill and sent to a medical unit, as they don’t appear in casualty lists.
+This section is useful if you’re researching a soldier who was ill and sent for medical treatment, as they don’t appear in casualty lists.

 If a Soldier Died During the War

 What makes the CWGC records such a key record set for finding a soldier’s army number is that it contains both military and biographical information which can be used to identify the correct soldier.
-Take for example Private Reginald Panton, who was killed in action on 12 February 1942 and buried in Pembroke Military Cemetery, Malta.
+Take for example Private Reginald Panton, who was killed in action on 12 February 1942 and buried in Pembroke Military Cemetery in Malta.
 On Reginald’s register entry for the CWGC, it was recorded that he was the “son of Henry Charles and Alice Panton, of Chatham”.
 An army number was always recorded, described as a service number on the website which will enable you to order their service record.
 If a soldier died in service, you don’t need a death certificate or permission of the next of kin to order their file.

 British Army Casualty Lists and Prisoner of War Records